Essential difference between 2D and 3D from the perspective of real-space renormalization group: Introduction

 In this paper, we want to turn some aspects of the design of real-space RG from an art into a science by articulating the following questions: What properties should an apt RG transformation have?
 Is there a separation of system-scale and lattice-scale physics in real-space RG\@?
 If so, where are they?
 Is it necessary for a real-space RG transformation to integrate out all lattice-scale physics, or is it just optional?
 We demonstrate in the following that the area laws of quantum-information concepts have a lot to say about these questions.

 How do area laws have anything to do with real-space RG transformations?
 The connection is due to the fact that a block transformation, as the starting point of many real-space RG, generates increasingly larger blocks of the original system, which encapsulates ``information'' scaling according to area laws.
-A well-known interplay between area laws and RG is between entanglement scaling of the ground state of an (1+1)D gapped quantum system and the success of density matrix renormalization group (DMRG)~\cite{vidal2003}.
+An example of how the entanglement-entropy area law can guide the design of an efficient RG map for a quantum chain is Entanglement Renormalization invented by Vidal~\cite{vidal2003,Vidal:2007,Vidal:2010:ER}.
 Entanglement in a ground state $\ket{0}$ can be quantified in the following way: divide the system into two parts: a block $B$ and its complement $\bar{B}$; define the density matrix of $B$ by tracing out the Hilbert space of $\bar{B}$ as

 and the entanglement between the block $B$ and the remaining system $\bar{B}$ can be measured by von Neumann entropy of $B$:

 An area law means a scaling behavior like the boundary area $|\partial B|$ of the block: $S(\rho_B) = O(|\partial B|)$ in the case of entanglement entropy~\cite{Eisert2010area}.
 In a (1+1)D gapped system, the boundaries are two points and entanglement entropy becomes a constant for a block $B$ with a size larger than the correlation length; this saturation of entanglement entropy justifies the DMRG approximation of keeping only a constant number of states of the block~\cite{vidal2003}.